Ikergune/firos/README.md

         Subscribers:
             * /turtlesim (http://192.168.4.42 :45825/)

-This means that the robot is listening to data published on /turtle1/cmd_vel so firos should publish on it (publisher).
-The type is "geometry_msgs/Twist" but firos needs it package, the package used to be the same name replacing "/" with ".msg.", so the type is "geometry_msgs.msg.Twist"
+This means that the robot is listening to data published on /turtle1/cmd_vel so FIROS should publish on it (publisher).
+The type is "geometry_msgs/Twist" but FIROS needs it package, the package used to be the same name replacing "/" with ".msg.", so the type is "geometry_msgs.msg.Twist"

 Another example: